Updated: 7 days ago

 Nick’s party itself is the biggest leap of faith the movie takes because what happens here can make or break the movie.
 The film smartly tones down the comedic aspects a bit here in order to make room for characters to grow or for the audience to learn more about them.
 While there is obviously growth for Amy and Molly, the direction Booksmart takes for them to get there is marvelous.
 The same goes for what is learned about Ryan, Nick and Jared.
 Some of the direction choices are well done like a scene involving an argument involving two characters and a scene involving Amy and another character in the bathroom.
 Sometimes the comedic beats try to come in when they should not, like when Miss Fine hooks up with a student.
 While it was a little funny, it made the transition in tones a bit more difficult.

-With the cinematography, there are a few shots that will leave jaws on the floor.
-Particularly one sequence where Amy is underwater and sifting through the pool looking for Ryan.
+With the cinematography, there are a few shots that are pretty neat.
+One is a sequence where Amy is underwater and sifting through the pool looking for Ryan.
 Another involves two characters dancing in a house turned exotic paradise.
-Without giving anything away I just want to say those are two scenes to definitely look out for.